Mirko-A/obsidian/The Pragmatic Programmer/Tips.md

 9. Critically Analyze What You Read and Hear
 10. It’s Both What You Say and the Way You Say It
 11. DRY —Don’t Repeat Yourself
+12. Make It Easy to Reuse
+13. Eliminate Effects Between Unrelated Things